Kanpur Memorial Church: A testament of Kanpur's huge contribution to Indian freedom struggle

-An old relic of Cawnpore, the Memorial church is as much of an architectural marvel and a reminder of the brave fight the people of Cawnpore put against the British, and the bloodshed that followed it.
+An old relic of Cawnpore, the Kanpur Memorial Church is as much of an architectural marvel and a reminder of the brave fight the people of Kanpur put up against the British, and the bloodshed that followed it.

 Standing tall at the centre of the Kanpur Cantonment, The Kanpur Cathedral Church has been an object of much curiosity from tourists and locals alike.

 Popularly called the All Soul's Cathedral, this majestic church was constructed in 1875 to commemorate the 'courage and valour' of the British troops who fought in the sepoy mutiny of 1875 in the city.
 The sepoy mutiny saw the annihilation of thousands of people on either end of the fight.
 With the Massacre Ghat and Bibighar being places that saw most of the violence.

 The lives lost can be accounted to both sides, these killings especially barbaric in nature, were the first spark that lit the widespread fire of revolution and mutiny in the country.
 Which lead to one of the biggest struggles that the country had ever seen and first ever violent respond to the British exploitation.

 Designed by the famed Walter Granville, a former employee of the East Bengal Railways, the Kanpur Memorial Church showcases the exquisite Lombardy Gothic style of architecture.
 Made of vibrant red bricks, in different hues, the church houses a beautifully carved figure of an angel with crossed arms and holding batons: a symbol of peace.
 A memorial garden is also located on the east of the church and is as stunning as the structure it houses.